VISITORS' GALLERY

 MODEL 177 "EXQUISIT" SOLID

-An even more advanced solid than the 176/Galaxie, with just as
+An even more advanced solid than the 176/Galaxie, with even more impressive electronics.

 fingerboard and the deluxe mother of pearl "double arrowhead" fret